I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 I realize I am revealing very little about my own life to this stranger, speaking in generalities, dwelling safely in the gray area.
 Listening mostly.
 Content to just receive.
 After a while, though, I begin to feel a resonance with this man, he’s getting under my skin just listening to his voice.
 His story.
 Something shifts in a split second, internally.

 Like being suddenly stirred awake from a deep sleep after a long night of drink.
 You know, after the kind of night we’ve all had at one time or another.
+For a split second, you don’t know where you are, can’t discern dream from reality.

 My mouth is a bit dry.
 My eyes, too, devoid of moisture.
 I blink a few times, realizing just how supremely dry they are and my mouth even dryer and a sense of urgency is doubling back, waiting for me to catch up to it.